williamviktorsson/webdev_maja_2020/index.md

     - You may want to [look at this cheat-sheet](https://education.github.com/git-cheat-sheet-education.pdf) for guidance.

 7. Wait about a minute or ask for help with any git related issues.
 Then [view the results of your efforts here](assignment_1).

+8. If you want to make other parts of the page more visually pleasing without sabotaging with other students work, you may do so.